If you’re looking for tips on how to write a self-evaluation, you’ve come to the right place.

 Example: We generated three campaign ideas, one of which was produced in-house and got over 150,000 shares, 1 million views, and a 30% increase in footfalls.

-It’s natural to want to portray only your best.
+It’s natural to want to portray only your best in a self-appraisal.
 But there is always a point when you face challenges that affect your performance, and you have to talk about them.

 Here’s a tip: use positive language to describe your struggles on the job.
 You don’t want to emphasize your failures but to show how they helped you grow.
 And whenever possible, highlight your own solution to the problem.